erikvanzijst/electronics/matrix/matrix.md

 We hook up the address pins to a 15 stage ripple counter that slowly cycles through the entire address space and we hook up the 8 data pins to the data input lines of the shift registers.
-After loading an address and putting the 8-bit data onto the shift register's inputs, we clock the shift and latch pins of all registers simultaneously, appending a new row of data to the display.
+After loading an address and putting the 8-bit data onto the shift registers' inputs, we clock the shift and latch pins of all registers simultaneously, appending a new row of data to the display.

 ![](eeprom_driver_schematic.png)